 Media Advisory: Carnegie Mellon Celebrates Spring Carnival

-Event: Carnegie Mellon University’s annual Spring Carnival is set for April 20–22.
-Many events are free and open to the public, and a full schedule is available online.
-Follow the weekend on social media with #CMUcarnival.
+Carnegie Mellon University's annual Spring Carnival and Reunion Weekend is set for April 11-13.
+It will feature dozens of events, including amusement rides, buggy races and theater performances.
+Many events are free and open to the public, and a full schedule is available online and will be available on the CMU Events mobile app.
+Follow the weekend on social media with #CMUcarnival and #CMUbuggy.

 Spring Carnival Booths